-In 2015 there were six international road transports of radioactive waste from ČEZ, a. s., NPP Dukovany and NPP Temelín to the company JAVYS, a. s., Jaslovské Bohunice, Slovakia and one transport from Slovakia back to the Czech Republic.
-Solid radioactive waste was transported to JAVYS, a. s. in order to reduce its volume by incineration and high-pressure compacting.
-The transports were in 20 ft ISO containers of IP-2 or IP-3 type1.
+Further in that year there were seven transports of RAW from ČEZ, a. s., NPP Dukovany and NPP Temelín to the company JAVYS, a. s., Jaslovské Bohunice, Slovakia, for RAW minimisation by incineration and super-compaction and two transports of processed RAW back to the Czech Republic.

+The transports were performed in 20' IP-2 or IP-3 ISO containers.